Sikosia 11th anniversary

 A some times ago, I found these ideas reading one of my fav photography magazine, Amateur Photographer.
 I use them and they work very good.
 Also, when I receive photographs that include some of these tips, I find it easier to draw portraits (people and pets).

-Try these ideas with your smartphone next time you’re giving portraits a go.
+Try these six ideas with your smartphone next time you’re giving portraits a go.
+Here are the six tips:

 1. Use portrait mode for non-human subjects